treeman/7days/readme.txt

         Isometric tiles and stuff with that
         Square tiled with objects moving around there Lazy drawing
-        Blank, very basic

-    Go through whole codebase and find stuff to refactor/change Take lessons from Java project there
-            immutable Vec2D (dunno if it is now) Incorporate more lua perhaps?
+    Go through whole codebase and find stuff to refactor/change Incorporate more lua perhaps?

         Stuff to check: